Chapter 7 : Letters From My Godmother

 “Bye now,” he calls after me in a very fake nice voice.
 I swear, it is taking every morsel of strength in my body not to turn around and hit him.

-I storm furiously up the stairs, but I bump headfirst into a very pretty girl with curly brown hair and a face that shows how innocent and nice she is – don’t you just hate
+I storm furiously up the stairs, but I bump headfirst into a very pretty girl with curly brown hair and a face that shows how innocent and nice she is – don’t you just hate people like that?

 “Oh, Rose I’m so sorry!”